YazanSneneh/city_explorer_api/README.md

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->
-this app is build on Node.js, and libraries used are express.js as well as dotenv.
+this app is build on Node.js, and libraries used are express.js, CORS, pg as well as dotenv.

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: